-Drag Racing is terrestrial space travel.
-It employs common methods of engineering to bridal the power of an internal combustion motor for man to push the boundaries of physical experience.
-The measure of success in the endeavor of Drag Racing lies in the victory over oneself or an opponent.
+Drag racing is terrestrial space travel.
+It employs common methods of engineering to bridle the power of an internal combustion motor pushing the boundaries of our collective physical experience.
+It may be a romantic overstatement, but I believe it does add to OUR experience even in the slightest of ways.
+The measure of success in the endeavor of drag racing lies in the victory over oneself or an opponent.
 Oftentimes this margin of victory is measured in thousandths of a second and immeasurably small distances.
 Every inch and every second of improvement is a light year away until attained.

 The machine, one of perfect engineering, finds its existence in its purpose.
-Every piece of the machine is meant to accelerate to speeds in excess of 160mph/ 258kmh in less than 8 seconds from a standstill within the distance of 1320 feet/ 402 meters.
+Every piece of the machine is meant to accelerate to speeds in excess of 170mph/ 258kmh in around 7.8 seconds from a standstill within the distance of 1320 feet/ 402 meters.
 It is not meant to turn nor is it meant to stop fast; and it is not meant for the street, or for the auto show.
-The machine is a freak in motor sports, and is oftentimes seen as the unwanted stepchild to more “sophisticated” forms of auto racing.
-I may also mention that Drag Racing finds its history in the street, and in the garage of the machinist engineer.
+The machine is a freak in motor sports, and is oftentimes seen as the unwanted stepchild to more "sophisticated" forms of auto racing.
+Drag racing finds its history in the street, and in the garage of the machinist engineer.
 The way in which stock engines and chassis were modified is a sort of anarchy.
 The Promethean hot rod builder trumps the university-trained engineer at the corporation.

-My interest in Drag racing is influenced by my concerns as an artist.
+My interest in drag racing is influenced by my concerns as an artist.
 As I drive the car I will be entirely transported to a different area of stimulus.
 My senses will be heightened and my concentration will be intensified.
 This is no different than what I am trying to accomplish in the studio.
-I dream of being able to function in a scenario where my body is entirely aware of the situation in which I exist.
-Our bodies are exquisitely engineered perceptive tools and it is my interest to use my body in its entirety.
-This will not happen overnight and, just as one may ingest a psychedelic drug, I will have to learn how to understand the experience, which is a process of better understanding oneself and paying attention.
+My goal as an artist is the total engagement of my body and mind and it is possible to experience this through similar formal activities including drag racing.
+Our bodies are exquisitely engineered, perceptive tools so this process of interconnection is painstaking.
+As when one ingests a psychedelic drug, I will endeavor to fully understand the experience, which is a practice of self-knowledge and attentiveness.

-The car is produced by a team of people many I do not know, and is a physical record of years of engineering maybe spanning even thousands of years.
-The car is meant to be “safe” if cared for and driven responsibly, while at the same time meant to be used to the limits of its performance.
-To drive the car as fast as it will go, and to trust in its construction is to have Faith in my fellow humans and the knowledge we have gained thus far.
-This cuts to my core interests and furthering my human experience, which motivate me to make art.
+The car is produced by a team of people many whom I do not know, it is a physical record of years of engineering perhaps spanning thousands of years.
+The car is meant to be "safe" if cared for and driven responsibly, concurrently it is meant to be used to the limits of its performance.
+To drive the car as fast as it will go, and to trust in its construction is to have faith in my fellow humans and the knowledge we have gained thus far.
+This activates both my core interests the goal of furthering my human experience, which motivates my art making.

 I am also seeking volunteers to join the team who may have valuable experience.